 Your small group has the potential to provide meaningful and honest community that your members may not experience anywhere else.
 What this looks like will depend on the people involved and the culture you commit to creating.
 It may be helpful to collaborate on the vision for your group when you start meeting together.
-Ask members for their idea of community and identify their expectations of your group.
+Ask members to vocalize idea of community and identify their expectations of your group.
 Here are some ideas to get the conversation started:

 In this group: